CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/multi-sub-accounts.md

 }
 ```

-From the response payload, you will need to parse and retain the account UUID (`id`) parametere from the above example.
-This value will be used in the next API call to create a second sub account for this specific end-client.
+From the response payload, you will need to parse and retain the account UUID (`id`) parameter from the above example.
+This value will be used in the next API call to create a subsequent sub-account for this specific end-client.

 ## Step 2:  Create another sub-account for the same customer